SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 This phrase aims to find research about reducing or eliminating releases of pollution and hazardous chemicals, wastewaters and dumping into fresh water bodies.

-In stead of specifying to research about reducing untreated wastewaters we have included research about reducing any wastewaters in freshwater bodies.
+Instead of specifying to research about reducing untreated wastewaters we have included research about reducing any wastewaters in freshwater bodies.

 This phrase is partly similar to 14.1 phrase 1.